April 2019.

 The highest and the lowest

-Many communities on the top 20 lowest municipal tax list are on the cheaper side of the housing segment, for example: Glostrup, Herlev, and Greve.
+Many communities on the top 20 lowest municipal tax list are on the cheaper side of the housing segment, for example, Glostrup, Herlev, and Greve.
 The people living in these areas not only pay lower municipal taxes; some of them also pay lower land taxes.
 That is the case for Greve, Brøndby, and Solrød.
-Absolutely, the winner is Gentofte, the municipality that pays the least land tax and the 3rd lowest on municipal tax.
+Absolutely, the winner is Gentofte, the municipality that pays the least land tax and the third lowest on municipal tax.

 Are they happy there?